 Gottfried Wilhelm Leibniz Prize

-The Gottfried Wilhelm Leibniz Programme awards prizes to scientists and academics for their outstanding achievements in the field of research.
+The Gottfried Wilhelm Leibniz Programme awards prizes to scientists for their outstanding achievements in the field of research.

 The Gottfried Wilhelm Leibniz Prize is the most important research award in Germany.
 The Leibniz Programme was established in 1985.